Clear Leisure Plc - Mediapolis Court Update

 ("Clear Leisure' or "the Company')

-The legal advisers to the Company are currently assessing the Court ruling to consider the opportunity of appealing the judgement in the Italian High Court.

-Clear Leisure has also received from the appointed receiver of Mediapolis a 'creditor ranking' proposal with confirmation of the Company's wholely owned subsidiary, Clear Leisure 2017 Ltd, having first charge right on the land plot.
-The final approval of the creditor plan is subject to the ruling of the Bankruptcy Court, with a first hearing due to take place on 23 February 2018.
+While a €3m debt claimed by the Ministry of the Economy position is still being assessed by the receiver, €165,718.53 of amounts due by Mediapolis to certain creditors have so far been ranked above unsecured creditors, but below the first charge.
+Thus, the current value of unsecured creditors approved by the Court amounts to €8,749,860, of which €8,211,897 or 93.85% (which does not take into account the €3m debt claimed by the Ministry of the Economy which is still being assessed), is due to CL2017.
+All proceeds from the disposal of the Mediapolis assets, after payment of the first charge of €2,678,357 and the €165,719 ranked above unsecured creditors, including certain fees of the receiver, will be distributed pro-rata to the unsecured creditors.

+Creditors have 15 days to challenge the ruling, with regards to their own approved creditor position.

-Francesco Gardin, CEO and Executive Chairman of Clear Leisure, commented: "While we are not happy about the result of the appeal, confirmation of the receiver's proposal to the Bankruptcy Court of the key recognition of our first charge over the Mediapolis land, is a positive step forward.
-We will update the market once the Court makes a final judgement on the receiver proposal.'
+Francesco Gardin, CEO and Executive Chairman of Clear Leisure, commented: "The Court confirmation of the receiver's proposal in favour of Clear Leisure 2017 Limited's first charge over the Mediapolis land, is a positive result which sets a floor for our rights.

+Meanwhile, the Company will pursue the final goal of obtaining clear ownership of the Mediapolis land, using its position as the largest creditor, which we have reached by buying debt at a discount of nearly 80% during 2016 and 2017.

+Taking into account the interest accrued from the credits acquired, the discount is now calculated as being considerably higher than 80%.
+Had this not been done, we would currently have no rights over any funds invested into Mediapolis before July 2015, when the new Board was appointed and adopted its new strategy to reduce the debt on its portfolio of Italian assets.
+Moreover, we are in the process of assessing additional debt positions acquired by Clear Leisure in 2016 and 2017, which are very likely to increase further the current approved unsecured €8,211,897 creditors position.'

 Market Abuse Regulation (MAR) Disclosure